utah-cs4470-sp25/class/hw14/README.md

 In order to get ANY test to pass, you must complete several subtasks:

- 1. Implement constant propagation from `let`-bound variables to their uses in array bounds.
+- NEVERMIND SORRY: ~~0.
+Implement constant propagation from `let`-bound variables to their uses in array bounds.~~
- 2. Identify loops that match a grammar of _tensor contractions_ (details below).
+- 1. Identify loops that match a grammar of _tensor contractions_ (details below).
- 3. Build a traversal graph and compute the topological order of loop variables.
+- 2. Build a traversal graph and compute the topological order of loop variables.
- 4. Generate assembly that matches the staff compiler exactly.
+- 3. Generate assembly that matches the staff compiler exactly.

 # Overview

-In this assignment, we focus on `array` loops whose body is a `sum` loop, and where all loop bounds are statically known:
+In this assignment, we focus on `array` loops whose body is a `sum` loop:
+~~, and
+where all loop bounds are statically known:~~

     array[i : L, j : N] sum[k : M] A[i, k] * B[k, j]

-Bounds `L`, `N`, and `M` must be either integers, or variables that resolve to integers after constant propagation.
+> Loop permutation is much harder to do if the inner-loop bounds depend
+> on variables from the outer loop, e.g. if `M` was instead `i + 1`.
+> Ignore this issue for HW14.
+We will not ask you to optimize or
+> detect inner-loop bounds that depend on outer-loop variables.

 Moreover, the body of the inner `sum` loop can only contain binary operations, constants, variables, and indexing into arrays.
 This